japila-books/spark-sql-internals/docs/SQLExecution.md

 `withNewExecutionId` executes `body` query action with a new <<spark.sql.execution.id, execution id>> (given as the input `executionId` or auto-generated) so that all Spark jobs that have been scheduled by the query action could be marked as parts of the same `Dataset` action execution.

-`withNewExecutionId` allows for collecting all the Spark jobs (even executed on separate threads) together under a single SQL query execution for reporting purposes, e.g. to spark-sql-webui.md[reporting them as one single structured query in web UI].
+`withNewExecutionId` allows for collecting all the Spark jobs (even executed on separate threads) together under a single SQL query execution for reporting purposes, e.g. to [reporting them as one single structured query in web UI](SQLTab.md).

 NOTE: If there is another execution id already set, it is replaced for the course of the current action.